eso-mechanics/eso-mechanics/trials/sanctum-ophidia.md

             <ul>
               <li><b>Cursed Totem</b> - A blue totem that places a "Magicka Bomb" on a random group member.
 They will see a blue glow to their screen and if they do not deplete their magicka within a few seconds they will explode and die.</li>
               <li><b>Wrest Totem</b> - A green totem that yanks a random member of the group to it and snares them close to the totem if they don't manage to get away quickly.</li>
               <li><b>Empower Totem</b> - Another green totem but this one forms a green beam from itself to the boss.
-Increases the damage done from the bosses "Poison Mist" mechanic and spawns small poison circles in the group.</li>
+Increases the damage done from the boss' "Poison Mist" mechanic and spawns small poison circles in the group.</li>
             </ul>
           The effects from the Totems will remain active as long as they are still alive.
           </li>